Porto & Lisbon | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Descend gradually from Alcobaça to the river valley, then join a dedicated bike route to the Atlantic coast and the beach resort town of São Martinho do Porto.
-Follow town streets and bike lanes to the scallop-shaped beach, and your hotel for the next two nights.
+Descend gradually from Alcobaça into the river valley, then follow a dedicated bike route to the Atlantic coast and the beach resort town of São Martinho do Porto.
+Navigate town streets and bike lanes to reach the town’s scallop-shaped bay and your hotel for the next two nights.

 Included Meals: Breakfast